-The accompanying consolidated financial statements are presented on the accrual basis of accounting, and in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-14, Presentation of Financial Statements for Not-for-Profit Entities.
-The ASU was adopted during the year ended June 30, 2019 and applied retrospectively.
-As permitted under the ASU, the footnote for Liquidity and Availability (Note 8) is presented for the year of implementation only.
+The accompanying consolidated financial statements are presented on the accrual basis of accounting, and in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
+As such, net assets are reported within two net asset classifications: without donor restrictions and with donor restrictions.
+Descriptions of the two net asset categories are as follows: